 - Need for care in an intensive care unit

 “One approach is to identify and treat vitamin D deficiency, especially in high-risk individuals such as the elderly, patients with comorbidities, and nursing home residents, who are the main target population for the COVID-19,” said study co-author José L. Hernández, Ph.D., of the University of Cantabria in Santander, Spain.

-Comorbidities such as diabetes, hypertension, and obesity are already linked to lower levels of Vitamin D in the body, according to Dr. Hans K. Bielsalski, from the University of Hohenheim, who has already thoroughly written about the matter 3.
+Comorbidities such as diabetes, hypertension, and obesity are already linked to lower levels of Vitamin D in the body, according to Dr. Hans K. Bielsalski, from the University of Hohenheim, who has already thoroughly written about the matter.

-And this statement correlates to the previously mentioned study, which states that people with Vitamin D deficiency, have a prevalence of cardiovascular disease and hypertension, lower immune defenses, and have to stay longer in hospitals due to Virus 4.
+And this statement correlates to the previously mentioned study, which states that people with Vitamin D deficiency, have a prevalence of cardiovascular disease and hypertension, lower immune defenses, and have to stay longer in hospitals due to viruses.

 While much research is still needed to fully understand the connection between Vitamin D and the Sars-Cov-2 virus, for a conclusion to be made about the subject, there is already evidence of the Immune-support qualities of Vitamin D and how beneficial it is for the overall health to get enough of this nutrient.

-José L. Hernández, Ph.D., said in a statement: “Vitamin D treatment should be recommended in COVID-19 patients with low levels of vitamin D circulating in the blood since this approach might have beneficial effects in both the musculoskeletal and the immune system.”
-5.
+José L. Hernández, Ph.D., stated that: “Vitamin D treatment should be recommended in COVID-19 patients with low levels of vitamin D circulating in the blood since this approach might have beneficial effects in both the musculoskeletal and the immune system.”

-And while there is no absolute evidence that taking supplements can help prevent Covid-19, it is recommended by the Endocrine Society to obtain the recommended dosage of Vitamin D daily, due to its importance for the maintenance and strengthening of the Immune System 6.
+And while there is no absolute evidence that taking supplements can help prevent Covid-19, it is recommended by the Endocrine Society to obtain the recommended dosage of Vitamin D daily, due to its importance for the maintenance and strengthening of the Immune System.